Office of Faculty and Staff Labor Relations

 Applies to: Faculty, Staff, Students, Others

-Campus Applicability: All Campuses except UConn Health
+Campus Applicability: All Campuses, except UConn Health

-For More Information, Contact Department of Human Resources or the Office of Faculty & Staff Labor Relations
+For More Information, Contact: Department of Human Resources

-Contact Information: (860) 486-5684 or 8478
+Contact Information: (860) 486-3034 or hr@uconn.edu

-Official Website: http://hr.uconn.edu or http://lr.uconn.edu
+Official Website: http://hr.uconn.edu

-Smoking is prohibited:
+Smoking (including vaping) is prohibited:

-1. In all University owned or leased buildings, facilities and vehicles.
+1. In all University owned or leased buildings, facilities, and vehicles.

 2. Within 25 feet of all campus buildings, including residence halls[1].